 Even after more than five years in the financial limelight, the public still views cryptocurrencies with skepticism today.
 They first garnered attention in the world of finance when Bitcoin, one of the first of its kind, started skyrocketing in value in early 2017.

 Most people have heard of this new virtual currency, but very few understand what it is and the craze.
 And many conservative investors tend to view it with great caution, as they do any type of new investment vehicle.

 It’s rare to see successful investors willing to throw caution into the wind.
-But, just the same, there’s a large number of wealthy people who gained their riches by taking enormous risks and seizing unique opportunities.
+But, just the same, there’s a large number of wealthy people who gained their riches by taking enormous risks, seizing unique opportunities.

 Therein lies the crypto debate.
 Does investing in cryptocurrencies offer a unique opportunity to gain riches and build great wealth?
 Or is it nothing more than a bubble investment opportunity ready to burst?